tallomb/final-project-sunday/sun.day-main/README.md

 # Sun.Day Web Application

-Sun.Day this is a simple web application that I developed in part of "Final project Tel Aviv - Yafo Academy", I developed it to manage my clients and the tasks of each of them.
+Sun.Day this is a simple web application that We developed in part of "Final project Tel Aviv - Yafo Academy", We developed it to manage my clients and the tasks of each of them.

 ## Requirements